 There may be a variety of circumstances where a spouse who is either receiving spousal support or paying spousal support wants to change the support payments.
 Changes to a spouse’s financial situation, employment, health or relationship status, for example, may prompt one spouse to want to change the spousal support payments.
 Generally speaking there needs to be a material change of circumstances before a court will consider changing spousal support payments.
 Different considerations apply depending on whether you are changing a spousal support agreement or a court order for spousal support.

-Changing an Agreement
+Changing a Spousal Support Agreement

 Spouses may, of course, agree to change their own agreement.
 Sometimes agreements provide for a review of the support payments under specified circumstances.
 If spouses do not agree to the changes a court application is necessary.

 A court could order a change to a spousal support agreement if there was fraud or deception about a spouse’s finances at the time the agreement was made.
 Spousal support agreements may also be changed if one spouse took advantage of the other spouse and the agreement is significantly unfair.
 A court could also change spousal support payments under an agreement where that agreement provided for such a review.

 Outside of these situations, it may be difficult to get a court to order a change to spousal support where the agreement was fairly negotiated and intended to be final.
 In the event that the court does agree to consider a change, it will be necessary to show a material change of circumstances.
 Material changes are discussed in more detail below.

 Courts have the authority to change a spousal support order but they first must be satisfied that there has been a material change in the condition, means, needs or other circumstances of one or both spouses.
 The change must have occurred since the last time the matter was before the court.
 A change will generally be considered a material change if the court would have likely made a different order if those circumstances had existed when the original order was made.